MCOM 407/507.001 | Mondays, 11 a.m.-1:40 p.m. | VB 207

 - Find the action: Don’t settle for phone and e-mail interviews.
 Your best journalism will come from direct observation of, and interaction with, people doing interesting things.
 Look for action on your topic.
 Then put yourself in the middle of it.
 I guarantee you’ll be inspired to write.

 - Be persistent in tracking down information and sources: We all know how difficult it can be to get in touch with sources.
 Get a head start.
 Be persistent.
-Don’t be afraid to call back again.
+Don’t be afraid to call.
+And then call back again.
 And again.
 And again.

-- Read: I read the New York Times, The Washington Post, The Baltimore Sun, the City Paper, Baltimore Magazine and the Baltimore Brew.
-Read any and all material you can find on your topic so you can talk intelligently with your sources.
-Read good journalism that inspires you to be a better reporter.
+- Read: Read good journalism that inspires you to be a better reporter.
+I read the New York Times, The Washington Post, The Baltimore Sun, the City Paper, Baltimore Magazine and the Baltimore Brew.
+Read any and all material you can find on your topic so you can approach your sources with confidence.

-- Be honest, supportive and kind to your classmates: You’ll be depending on each other for feedback all semester.
+- Be honest, supportive and kind to your classmates: You’ll be depending on each other for feedback.
 Practice giving them the support and detailed feedback you’d like to receive.

-- Act professionally: Meet deadlines, attend and actively participate in classroom meetings, allocate an appropriate amount of time outside of the classroom for assignments and consultations with the professor, refrain from texting and Facebooking during class and refrain from interrupting class by leaving for water or bathroom breaks.
+- Act professionally: Meet deadlines, attend and actively participate in classroom meetings, allocate an appropriate amount of time outside of class for assignments and consultations with the professor, refrain from texting and Facebooking during class and refrain from interrupting class by leaving for water or bathroom breaks.

 - Be sure you have the experience needed for this class: You should already have studied the best practices for writing news and features and producing digital media.
-The pre-requisites for this course are MCOM 356 and MCOM 341, as well as MCOM 257 and MCOM 258.
 I will not be focusing on equipment or software basics in class.
+The prerequisites for this course are MCOM 356 and MCOM 341, and the prerequisites for those courses are MCOM 257 and MCOM 258.

 It is my goal to: